Radiology Technology Related Links

 About The Degree

-The radiologic technology course of study at Kettering College is approximately three academic years.
+The radiologic technology course of study at Kettering College is approximately two academic years.
 It provides a combination of didactic theory and clinical applications of that theory to prepare students to meet the challenges of advancing technology in the current health care environment.

 About The Profession

 Radiologic technologists use sophisticated X-ray equipment in imaging body structures and organs to assist the physician in the diagnosis of diseases and injuries.
 Radiologic technologists, or radiographers, work in many types of imaging centers including, but not limited to, hospitals, clinics, mobile services, and doctors’ offices.